 Palm Springs gets our respect for always paying homage to the past; case in point: Kings Highway Diner at the Ace Hotel.
 One look and you’d think you’re in a 1960s diner except that the premium French press coffee and flaky croissants give it a majorly 2016 vibe.

-The local coffee standards were raised when Ernest Coffee opened shop in downtown Palm Springs.
-They serve high quality coffee (from Stumptown) yet there’s no pretension—so order your Vanilla Almond Latte without feeling judged.
+The local coffee standards were raised when Ernest Coffee opened a shop in downtown Palm Springs.
+They serve high-quality coffee (from Stumptown) yet there’s no pretension—so order your Vanilla Almond Latte without feeling judged.

 Where to Brunch